Varun-Ponnala/Cognitive-Sentiment-Explorer/README.md

 Limited dataset size reduced statistical significance of some findings.

 Language coverage restricted to English; non-English text was excluded.

-Resource constraints made it challenging to quickly learn and implement advanced NLP techniques such as NLTK where I had to import more in Colab.
+(In text processing)